 Sam Henshaw Ibiam (April 4, 1925-December 2, 2015), popularly known as “The Black Magnet” during his playing days, was a Nigerian footballer who played as a goalkeeper for the pioneer Nigerian national football team who were regarded as the “1949 UK Tourists“.

-Ibiam, born in Ebonyi in 1925, came to limelight after featuring for the Port Harcourt XI team that got to the semi-finals of the old Governor’s Cup from 1947 to 1949.
-His heroics lead to his call-up to represent Nigeria in the tour of the United Kingdom in 1949.
+Ibiam, born in Ebonyi in 1925, came to the limelight after featuring for the Port Harcourt XI team that got to the semi-finals of the old Governor’s Cup from 1947 to 1949.
+His heroics led to his call-up to represent Nigeria in the tour of the United Kingdom in 1949.

 The 24-year-old, also known as “The Cat”, alongside 17 other players, boarded the RMS Apapa for Nigeria’s first venture abroad on August 16, 1949.
 He was Nigeria’s goalkeeper from the country’s first international match against Sierra Leone on October 8, 1949.
 Nigeria won the match 2-0, Ibiam’s first proper international cap, where he kept a clean sheet by failing to concede.

 He did not play in Nigeria’s next international game two years later when the Jalco Cup competition was introduced between Nigeria and Gold Coast (now Ghana).

 However, Ibiam returned to the national team in a 1-0 defeat of Togo in a friendly match on October 6, 1956.
 He still kept a clean sheet.
 His next match was against Gold Coast in the annual Jalco Cup competition where Nigeria won 3-0: another clean sheet for the shot-stopper.